iyy0v/iyy0v/README.md

 ### Yo, I'm Ayoub - aka iyy0v !

-## I'm a CS Student and a CyberSec enthusiast !
+## I'm a CS Student and a WebDev enthusiast !
-- 👨‍🎓 I'm currently preparing for my Bachelor degree in CS at [USTHB][usthb].
+- 👨‍🎓 I have a Bachelor degree in CS at [USTHB][usthb].
 - 👨‍💻 I'm learning Web Development and a bit of Cyber Security.
 - 🔰 I'm currently a member of the [Shellmates][shellmates] club and the [MicroClub][microclub].
 - 🎯 2022 Goals: learn WebDev, become more advanced in CyberSec and learn other new technologies.